-Of particular importance is the correspondence from those associated with the Dial, the famous avant-garde literary journal of the 1920s, about which Dr. Joost wrote several acclaimed books.
+Of particular interest is the correspondence from those associated with the Dial, the avant-garde literary journal of the 1920s, about which Dr. Joost wrote several books.
 Correspondents include Alyse Gregory (managing editor, 1924-1925); Marianne Moore (acting editor, 1925-1927, and editor after 1927); Gilbert Seldes (managing editor, 1920-1923); Scofield Thayer (founder and editor); and James Sibley Watson (co-founder and publisher).
 Other correspondents associated with the Dial include Ellen Thayer, Scofield's cousin and assistant editor when she replaced Sophie Wittenburg, in March 1925; and Marjorie Thayer Clary, former wife of Ernest Thayer, Scofield Thayer's uncle.

 This collection contains substantial information on the Dial magazine accumulated by Dr. Joost during the research and writing of his books on the magazine, including news clippings and copies of articles about the Dial, as well as his own notes and manuscripts.
 Original typescripts for many of Dr. Joost's articles on the Dial are available in this collection.
 Typescripts for books include “Ernest Hemingway and the Little Magazines: the Paris Years” (Barre Publishers, 1968); and “Years of Transition: the Dial, 1912-1920” (Barre Publishers, 1967).
 A sizable part of the Manuscripts Series consists of material used by Dr. Joost and his co-editor, Alvin Sullivan, to compile the bibliographical work on the Dial entitled: “The Dial: Two Author indexes.”
 Included are six catalog card boxes of alphabetically arranged index cards containing authors and publication information.